research-com/QoEval/README.md

 qoemu-gui
 ```

+A more detailed description on how to use the GUI is provided below.

 ### Running QoEmu - Command Line

 The package also installs a command-line entry point for the QoEmu commandline utility - after installing the package, you